Just War or Unjust:

 Is it Ever Right to Fight?

 Young teenager Jessica lived in fear of her dad, Stan.
 He’d been raping her for years, but whenever someone spoke unkindly about him, she quickly and vehemently defended him.
 The entire family lived this way.
 Jessica’s mother never stood up to him, because when she tried, he hit her.
 The constant threat that he could do worse kept everyone intimidated.
+(What does this have to do with the question about a just war?
+Keep reading!)

 This way of living, they believed, was normal.
 They didn’t know any other way.
 When Jessica heard her health teacher, Mrs. Paxine, speak about child abuse and recommend that it be reported to authorities, Jessica thought she didn’t know what she was talking about.
 Naive was the word that came to mind.
 Unrealistic.
 From another planet.
 She couldn’t send her own father to jail!
 That would be so unloving, and the family would fall apart.
 They’d lose everything.
 Mom could never earn the money or keep the family going like Dad did.